anetteabra/FilmFaves/README.md

 # FilmFaves

 FilmFaves is a webpage where you can view popular movies and favorite them.
-The movies are fetched through an API call to TMDB.
+The movies are fetched through a REST API call to TMDB.
 Popular movies are fetched to avoid fetching too many resources while still providing a good variety.

 ## Run the project